emqx/cloud-docs/en_US/README.md

 # Introduction of EMQ X Cloud Product

-As the world's first fully hosted MQTT 5.0 public cloud service, EMQ X Cloud provides one-stop operation and maintenance management and a unique isolation environment for EMQ X access platform services.
-For customers who use EMQ X Cloud for the first time, we have prepared an opportunity for you to create a free trial deployment for up to **180** days.
+As the world's first fully hosted MQTT 5.0 public cloud service, EMQ X Cloud provides one-step operation and maintenance management and a unique isolation environment for EMQ X access platform services.
+For customers who use EMQ X Cloud for the first time, we have prepared an opportunity for you to create a free trial deployment for up to **7** days.

 EMQ X Cloud provides secure and reliable two-way communication capabilities for applications and IoT devices:

 - It can connect a large number of devices , support device data to the cloud, and device communication;
 - It can store device events and message data in various databases and stream processing systems, and supports calling cloud APIs to issue control commands to devices.

-With the infrastructure provided by cloud service providers, EMQ x cloud provides services to dozens of countries and regions around the world, providing low-cost, safe and reliable cloud services for 5G and IoT applications.
+With the infrastructure provided by cloud service providers, EMQ X Cloud provides services to dozens of countries and regions around the world, providing low-cost, safe and reliable cloud services for 5G and IoT applications.

 ![emqx_cloud](https://static.emqx.net/images/b7f3e53a4f6a789c698e5af8476d3e51.png)